(1) No credible evidence has been given.

-“In a classic study [of news coverage] of Russia from February 1917 to March 1920, Walter Lippmann and Charles Merz found that ‘From the point of view of professional journalism the reporting of the Russian Revolution is nothing short of a disaster.
+“In a classic study [of The New York Times’ coverage] of Russia from February 1917 to March 1920, Walter Lippmann and Charles Merz found that ‘From the point of view of professional journalism the reporting of the Russian Revolution is nothing short of a disaster.
 On the essential questions the net effect was almost always misleading, and misleading news is worse than none at all.’
 The editors’ zealous opposition to the communists led the paper to report atrocities that never happened, and to predict the imminent collapse of the Bolshevik regime no fewer than ninety-one times in three years.”

 (9) It might lead to a Pussy Riot.